ExtendRealityLtd/VRTK/README.md

   rotation of the object in relation to the controller on snap.
   This is useful for picking up guns or swords where the relative rotation to the controller is important for ease of use.
+  * **Snap To Position:** A Vector3 that determines the position of the object in relation to the controller on snap.
+  * **Snap Handle:** A Transform provided as an empty game object which must be the child of the item being grabbed and serves as an orientation point to rotate and position the grabbed item in relation to the grabbing controller.

 ######Grab Mechanics
   * **Grab Attach Type:** This determines how the grabbed item will